Balena base images

-Since the release of multicontainer on the balenaCloud platform, we now recommend the use of multiple containers and discourage the use of an initsystem, particularly systemd, in the container as it tends to cause a myriad of issues, undefined behaviour and requires the container to run fully privileged.
+Since the release of multicontainer on the balenaCloud platform, we now recommend the use of multiple containers and no longer recommend the use of an initsystem, particularly systemd, in the container as it tends to cause a myriad of issues, undefined behavior and requires the container to run fully privileged.

 Building ARM Containers on x86 Machines

-This is an unique feature of balenalib ARM base images that allows you to run them anywhere (running ARM image on x86/x86_64 machines).
+This is a unique feature of balenalib ARM base images that allows you to run them anywhere (running ARM image on x86/x86_64 machines).
 A tool called

-resin-xbuild and QEMU are installed inside any balenalib ARM base images and can be triggered by
+resin-xbuild and QEMU are installed inside any balenalib ARM base image and can be triggered by

 cross-build-end.
 So this Dockerfile:

-FROM resin/armv7hf-debian RUN [ "cross-build-start" ] RUN apt-get update RUN apt-get install python RUN pip install virtualenv RUN [ "cross-build-end" ]
+FROM balenalib/armv7hf-debian RUN [ "cross-build-start" ] RUN apt-get update RUN apt-get install python-pip RUN pip install virtualenv RUN [ "cross-build-end" ]

-can be run on your x86 machine and there will be no
+can run on your x86 machine and there will be no

 Exec format error, which is the error when you run an ARM binary on x86.
 This approach works only if the image is being built on x86 systems.
 Use the

 --emulated flag in